oseikofi88/vimrc/README.md

 # vimrc
-This is my vimrc file containing my list of favourite plugins including eeaasssyyyy mmmoootttiiiooooonnnn
+This is my vimrc file containing my list of favourite plugins that i have got to know in my 3 year development life including eeaasssyyyy mmmoootttiiiooooonnnn